What We Like About the Snowball Method of Paying Down Debt

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-Dealing with debt can be overwhelming and stressful.
-If you find yourself struggling to pay off multiple debts, the snowball method can provide a practical and effective strategy to regain control of your financial situation.
+Dealing with debt can be a very stressful experience and make you feel as if you’ll never be able to pay off what you owe.
+If you find yourself struggling to manage multiple debts, the snowball method can provide a practical and effective strategy to regain control of your financial situation.
 This method, popularized by personal finance expert Dave Ramsey, focuses on paying off debts in a specific order to build momentum and motivation.

 Read on to learn how the snowball debt payoff method works, including its benefits, plus alternative payoff strategies you may want to consider.